Stewarton Town Sign

 Town and village signs are emblems depicting the heritage, history and culture of the areas they represent.

-A team of volunteers will bring different ages together to work on the sign to aid their wellbeing, gain skills and help employability.
+A team of volunteers at Stewarton Community Shed worked on the sign to aid their wellbeing, gain skills and for some take steps towards employment.

 Coat of Arms